 I’m not discouraging you from renting property.
 I just want you to go in with eyes wide open.
 Being a landlord may be a retirement nightmare instead of a dream come true if you don’t know all the facts beforehand.

 If so, you need to think through that decision carefully.
 Those reality programs don’t show everything.
 There’s way more hassle and headache to home renovations than they talk about in 30 minutes.
 You need to consider whether or not you have the skills, patience, and time to flip quickly.
 After all, time is money!

 You also need to think through the tax implications—like capital gains tax.
 This applies to you if you sell something for more than the price you paid for it—like a house.
 If you flip and resell a house without owning and/or living in it for at least two years, you’re likely going to pay taxes on the profit.
 Make sure you prepare for that extra expense and don’t get caught off-guard.

 Is It Worth It?

 When you’ve worked through all these questions, you need to decide whether the pros outweigh the cons.
 If you have enough in savings and a second home is part of your retirement dream, congratulations!
 Well done!
 Or you may come to the conclusion that buying a second home just isn’t worth the time and hassle.
 You might discover that renting a condo on the beach is a better option than buying your own.

 Whatever your dream, remember to stay the course and don’t let emotional or impulsive decisions derail your hard work toward your wealth-building goals.

-If you’re considering a second home, contact one of our real estate pros who can help walk you through your options.
-In the meantime, keep moving closer to your dream retirement!
+If you’re considering a second home, contact one of our real estate agents who can help walk you through your options.